exysta/SmartWatchProject/README.md

 - **Bluetooth Communication:** Data exchange over BLE.
 - **User Input:** Button handling for reset and display navigation.
 - **Sensor Data Acquisition:** Interfaces for reading data via I2C and SPI.
-- **Peripheral Drivers:** SPI and I2C drivers for smooth communication.

 Upon startup, the system performs a handshake with each module.
 Once all components are verified, the main loop continuously: